MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-manage-ssms.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-linuxonly](../includes/appliesto-ss-xxxx-xxxx-xxx-md-linuxonly.md)]

-This topic introduces [SQL Server Management Studio (SSMS)](../ssms/sql-server-management-studio-ssms.md) and walks you through a couple of common tasks.
+This article introduces [SQL Server Management Studio (SSMS)](../ssms/sql-server-management-studio-ssms.md) and walks you through a couple of common tasks.
 SSMS is a Windows application, so use SSMS when you have a Windows machine that can connect to a remote SQL Server instance on Linux.

 [SQL Server Management Studio (SSMS)](../ssms/sql-server-management-studio-ssms.md) is part of a suite of SQL tools that Microsoft offers free of charge for your development and management needs.
 SSMS is an integrated environment to access, configure, manage, administer, and develop all components of SQL Server running on-premises or in the cloud, on Linux, Windows or Docker on macOS and Azure SQL Database and Azure SQL Data Warehouse.
 SSMS combines a broad group of graphical tools with a number of rich script editors to provide access to SQL Server to developers and administrators of all skill levels.